Whitetip shark — Whitetip shark Round ribbontail ray Round ribbontail ray —

 Natural predation

-Because of its large size and velocity in case of danger (24 km/h escape speed),[27] the oceanic manta ray has very few natural predators that could be fatal to it.
+The oceanic manta ray can swim at speeds of up to 24 km/h (15 mph).[27]
+Because of this speed and its size, it has very few natural predators that could be fatal to it.
 Only large sharks such as the tiger shark (Galeocerdo cuvier), the great hammerhead shark (Sphyrna mokarran), the bullshark (Carcharhinus leucas), dolphins, the false killer whale (Pseudorca crassidens), and the killer whale (Orcinus orca), are capable of preying on the ray.
 Nonlethal shark bites are very common occurrences, with a vast majority of adult individuals bearing the scars of at least one attack.[28]

 Fishery